Nueva-Innovation-Labs/ai-mcp-server-java-template-seed/README.md

 ![MCP Server start.spring.io](docs/spring-io-start.png)

-I'll update the `README.md` to include a link to the `tutorial-mcp-server.md` file you generated.

-Here is the updated `README.md`:

 # 🚀 AI MCP Server Java Template Seed

 This project is a Spring Boot application acting as an **AI Context Service** using the Spring AI MCP (Model Context Provider) pattern.
 It exposes two functions to retrieve contact and address information from a PostgreSQL database using JPA.